multiplexd/brightlight/README.txt

 brightlight can be compiled by issuing 'make'.
 Compiler options can be changed by editing the Makefile.
 The default compiler is gcc, however clang works too.
 You can then place the resulting binary somewhere in your $PATH.
+The default linker flags link libbsd for the strtonum() function, however it is possible to obtain the strtonum() source seperately and link it into the final executable.

-You can change the path #defined by the preprocessor macro BACKLIGHT_PATH to suit your own system.
+You can change the path #defined by the preprocessor macro DEFAULT_CTRL_DIR to suit your own system.
 It must point to the directory where the files 'brightness' and 'max_brightness' reside.
 On my laptop, for example, this path is "/sys/class/backlight/intel_backlight/", however yours may be different.